asankah/asankah.github.io/content/blog/comcast-technican-problem.md

 ## The Story

-As is a rite of passage in this part of the world, I was waiting for the Comcast[^1] technician to arrive during their scheduled appointment window.
-This wasn't a trivial feat as I have to schedule a day of working from home in order to be present for the service appointment.
+As is a rite of passage in these parts, I waited for the Comcast[^1] technician to arrive during their scheduled appointment window.
+In preparation I had scheduled a day of working from home.

-The appointment window unceremoniously came to a close with no technician in sight.
-I was now vacillating over when it would be a reasonable time to call Comcast again to check on what's going on.
+As the appointment window unceremoniously came to a close vacillated over when it would be a reasonable time to call Comcast again to see what's going on.
 That's when I noticed the technician's truck pull up beside our house.
 They rolled down the window and surveyed the scene for a brief moment, looked at something inside their truck, rolled up the window and promptly drove off.

-"This is it," I thought.
-This is the right time to call the service phone number and talk to someone.
+"That's it," I thought.
+That was the right time to call Comcast.
 That's what I did.
-After a long wait[^2] I was told by the friendly service person on the other end of the line that the technician reported that nobody answered the door and that they subsequently left.
+After a long wait[^2] the friendly service person on the other end of the line told me that the according to the technician nobody answered the door.
 It took some convincing on my part to establish that:

   a) I was there the whole time.
 Nobody rang the doorbell.
   b) The doorbell works.
   c) The technician --- assuming that the person who drove by was the scheduled technician --- did drive by, but they didn't get out of the vehicle to ring any doorbell.
   d) My phone didn't ring, nor does it indicate any missed calls.
   e) My phone works and has a signal.

-They were kind enough to ask the technician to return, but noted that the appointment window would be unpredictable due to other appointments.
+They were kind enough to ask the technician to return, but noted that the appointment window would now be unpredictable due to prior appointments.
+Sure.

 Much later that evening, the same technician who drove by earlier showed up.
-I pretended to not know that this was the same person.
-I was just glad that someone was here and was about to fix my internet.
 After they were done, I thanked them for showing up and mentioned what happened to the original appointment slot.
-Once again I didn't mention anything about seeing the technician.
+I didn't mention anything about seeing the same technician before.
+After all I was just happy that I was done with this and didn't want to cause any trouble.

-He said that technicians sometimes do that when they are running behind schedule.
+He said that technicians sometimes skip slots when they are running behind schedule.

 ## The Problem